Florin Berenguer

-Florin Berenguer-Bohrer (born 1 April 1989) is a French professional footballer who plays as an attacking midfielder for Australian club Melbourne City FC.
+Florin Berenguer-Bohrer (born 1 April 1989) is a French professional footballer who plays as an attacking midfielder.

 Club career

 Berenguer trained at the youth academy of Sochaux.
 He began his senior career in 2009 for Dijon FCO, playing in both Ligue 1 and Ligue 2.
 In mid-2014, he transferred to his former club Sochaux-Montbéliard, also of Ligue 2, where he stayed for close to four years.

 In September 2018, Berenguer was picked up by Australian A-League club Melbourne City ahead of the 2018–19 season.

+After 5 years with Melbourne City, Berenguer left the club in August 2023 and signed a two-year contract with Brisbane Roar a couple of days later.
+After two seasons with the club, Berenguer departed having made 41 league appearances and scoring 5 goals.